 If you don’t get a microchip or tracking collar it is important to make sure your dog’s tags are up to date with your contact information.
 This way if your dog runs off due to the fireworks and someone finds it they will have the correct contact info to get ahold of you.

-Knowing what to give your dog for fireworks anxiety can be tricky.
-Especially if you don’t want to give your dog strong anti-anxiety medications.
+Knowing what to give your dog for fireworks can be tricky.
+Especially if you don’t want to give your dog strong chemicals.
 Fortunately, fireworks are only a problem once or twice a year.
 If your dog is very afraid of them though, that’s more than enough.
-Many pet owners who have asked this question of what can I give my dog for fireworks anxiety have found that the answer is CBD oil.
-It’s non-toxic, it’s safe for dogs, and it might help your dog get through the 4th of July.
+Many pet owners have found that the answer is CBD oil.
+It’s non-toxic, it’s safe for dogs, and it just may help your dog get through the 4th of July.